My approach

 What’s with the leaf?

-In a clinical context, ginkgo is also closely associated with cognitive function.
-It has been studied for its role in supporting cerebral blood flow, memory, attention, and mental clarity—making it a subtle but meaningful symbol of cognitive vitality.
+In a clinical context, ginkgo is also closely associated with brain function and cognition.
+Ginkgo has been studied for its role in supporting cerebral blood flow, memory, attention, and mental clarity - making it a meaningful symbol of cognitive vitality.
 This aligns with Cultivae’s focus on brain health, where emotional wellbeing, nervous system regulation, and cognitive function are deeply interconnected.

 Rather than targeting symptoms in isolation, Cultivae’s approach supports the whole system—helping clients restore clarity, resilience, and sustainable mental functioning over time.